pyrethus/emf4cpp/README.md

 EMF4CPP (formerly Ecore2CPP) is a C++ implementation and type mapping for the Eclipse Modeling Framework (EMF) core, the Ecore metamodel.

 The current release allows to generate C++ code from Ecore metamodels, and to parse and serialize models and metamodels from and into XMI documents.
-Also, a partially implemented reflective API for generated metamodels is provided.
+Also, a reflective API for generated metamodels is provided.

 EMF4CPP consists of two parts: a source code generator from Ecore metamodels to C++ and two runtime support libraries.
 One of the runtime support libraries implements the Ecore metamodel (libemf4cpp-ecore).
 The other one implements the type mapping, support algorithms, and allows to parse and serialize modeles in XMI format (libemf4cpp-ecorecpp).
 The generator is currently implemented using Xpand and Xtend.